aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/navigation-inspection/_index.md

 Aspose.SVG for .NET also implements CSS Selector specification that allows you to navigate over the document by using CSS like style.

-The [QuerySelector(`selector`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/queryselector) method of the [Element](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class allows you to get the first element within the document that matches the specified selector.  the [QuerySelectorAll(`selector`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/queryselectorall) method takes as a parameter the query selector and  returns a **NodeList** of all the elements, which match the selector.
+The [QuerySelector(`selector`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/queryselector) method of the [Element](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class allows you to get the first element within the document that matches the specified selector.
+The [QuerySelectorAll(`selector`)](https://apireference.aspose.com/svg/net/aspose.svg.dom/element/methods/queryselectorall) method takes as a parameter the query selector and  returns a **NodeList** of all the elements, which match the selector.
 With the resulting elements, you can make various manipulations: change its text, attributes, CSS styles, and so on.

 In the following examples, we use the QuerySelector()  and QuerySelectorAll() methods for navigation through an SVG document and search the needed elements.